ChainSafe/gossamer/docs/pages/Index.md

     - [SCALE Examples](/scale-examples/)
 -->

-## Contributing
+## Connect

-Let us know if you have any ideas or feedback that will help us improve ***Gossamer Docs*** or if you have any resources that you would like to see added.
-Also, contributions are welcome! ***Gossamer Docs*** was built with [jekyll](https://jekyllrb.com/) - the site configuration and markdown files can be found within [gossamer/docs](https://github.com/ChainSafe/gossamer/tree/development/docs).
+Let us know if you have any feedback or ideas that might help us improve our documentation or if you have any resources that you would like to see added.
+If you are planning to use Gossamer or any of the Gossamer packages, please say hello!
+You can find us on [Discord](https://discord.gg/Xdc5xjE).

+## Contribute

+Contributions to this site and all documentation is more than welcome.
+This site is built with [jekyll](https://jekyllrb.com/) - the site configuration and markdown files are within [gossamer/docs](https://github.com/ChainSafe/gossamer/tree/development/docs).
 If you would like to contribute, please read [Code of Conduct](https://github.com/ChainSafe/gossamer/blob/development/.github/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/ChainSafe/gossamer/blob/development/.github/CONTRIBUTING.md).